ERC-7945 - Confidential Transactions Supported Token

 name

-OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.
+OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect this value to be present.

 symbol

-OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.
+OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect this value to be present.

 decimals

-Returns the number of decimals the token uses - e.g. 8 , means to divide the token amount by 100000000 to get its user representation.
+Returns the number of decimals the token uses - e.g. 8, meaning the token amount should be divided by 100000000 to get its user representation.

-OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.
+OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect this value to be present.

 Methods